xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-DEFINE.NAME   Defines a name on the active worksheet or macro sheet
+DEFINE.NAME&nbsp;&nbsp;&nbsp;Defines a name on the active worksheet or macro sheet

-SET.VALUE   Sets the value of a cell on a macro sheet
+SET.VALUE&nbsp;&nbsp;&nbsp;Sets the value of a cell on a macro sheet

 Return to [top](#Q)